 The primary building in Nara is the Todaiji Temple (shown above) which is thought to be the largest wooden building in the world.
 The temple is home to the largest Buddha statue in Japan: The Daibutsu.
 The current building was finished in 1709 and replaced an even larger structure which was destroyed by fire.

 One of the unique features of the city is the small red deer which roam around freely.
 If you go to the central park in the city, you can buy small packets of crackers to feed the deer, which are quite tame.

 Overview of Ancient Nara

 During the early to late 8th century, Nara was the capital of Japan.
 The framework of the government was still consolidated during this time and it brought about prosperity in Nara.
 It also earned the status as the focal center of Japanese culture.
-The historic monuments that were built in Nara including the Shinto shrines, Buddhist temples and the great Imperial Palace were reminiscent of how life in Nara flourished during the 8th century.
+The historic monuments that were built in Nara including the Shinto shrines, Buddhist temples, and the great Imperial Palace were reminiscent of how life in Nara flourished during the 8th century.
 It experienced a fusion of the political change and cultural landscape that was taking shape.

 For this reason, the historic monuments of ancient Nara were named as one of the UNESCO World Heritage Sites in Japan.
 It bore witness to the evolution of Japan’s architecture and art as a result of its cultural links with other countries such as China and Korea.
-The architectural heritage within the city also showcase how Nara developed by the time it was the capital of Japan.
+The architectural heritage within the city also showcases how Nara developed by the time it was the capital of Japan.